 Degree candidates also perform a professional practicum and an internship, worth three credits each.
 These supervised experiential activities offer students the chance to develop their own professional counseling practice with guidance from experienced school counselors and faculty members.
 Many candidates fulfill the practicum and internship requirements at their workplace.
 This online master’s in school counseling program concludes with a comprehensive final exam.

-Hampton is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Hampton University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Choosing an Online Master’s in School Counseling Program

 Online school counseling programs typically address subjects including human development, educational research methods, and the social, emotional, and environmental factors that affect student wellbeing.
 By becoming familiar with these topics, aspiring counselors acquire the knowledge and skills they need to assess student needs, respond to school crises, and maintain ethical practices within diverse educational settings.

 While some online school counseling programs provide a general overview of the field, others encourage students to focus their studies.
 Degree concentrations grant students specialized knowledge of counseling issues or school populations.
 Some programs offer concentrations in career or academic counseling, while others prepare aspiring counselors to address the needs of groups such as bilingual students or military family members.